Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping: Results

 This observation is further supported by experimental results shown in \cref{fig:drag tr dependence}d and \cref{fig:transition error experiment}e.
 In \cref{fig:drag tr dependence}d, the state was initialized in state $\ket{1}$, and a CR pulse of 200 ns with varying rising times $\trise$ was applied.
 As the rising time decreases, the error transition grows quadratically.
 Without any correction, the error is dominated by the transition between $\ket{0}\leftrightarrow\ket{1}$.
 Applying a \textsc{drag} pulse designed to suppress this transition, i.e., $\Omega-\im \dot{\Omega}/\Delta_{10}$, effectively suppresses this error but introduces a new transition error between $\ket{1}\leftrightarrow\ket{2}$.
 Calibrating the \textsc{drag} coefficient only compromises between these errors.
-In contrast, with the recursive \textsc{drag} pulse, both are fully suppressed up to the measurement error.
-With the recursive pulse shape defined in \cref{eq: solution perturbation 3 transitions}, all errors are suppressed below the state preparation and measurement error.
+In contrast, with the recursive pulse shape defined in \cref{eq: solution perturbation 3 transitions}, all errors are suppressed below the state preparation and measurement error.

 Typically, achieving high-fidelity quantum operations requires the transition errors to be suppressed to the order of $10^{-4}$.
 Resolving this population error often needs a large number of sampling points.
-Therefore, we employ the error amplification circuits outlined in~\cite{Wei2023Characterizing}, which add virtual Z gates $RZ(\phi)$ between the repetitions with different phases $\phi$ (\cref{fig:transition error experiment}).
-Different transition errors will be selected by different choices of $\phi$, as detailed in the Supplementary Information.
+Therefore, we employ the error amplification circuits outlined in~\cite{Wei2024Characterizing}, which add virtual Z gates $RZ(\phi)$ between the repetitions with different phases $\phi$ (\cref{fig:transition error experiment}).
+Different transition errors will be selected by different choices of $\phi$, as detailed in Supplementary Note 3.
 To perform the measurement, we calibrate an X gate between states $\ket{1}$, $\ket{2}$ and build a measurement discriminator for qutrits~\cite{Morvan2021Qutrit}.